 Record The Final Reading

 The final reading should indicate the state of the limit switch (open or closed).
 Record this reading and compare it to the expected value.
 If the lessons are the same, then the button is working correctly.
+If you want to learn about the difference between Fluke and Klein multimeters, you can click here.

 Turn off the power and disconnect the probes.